 Many of the aforementioned symptoms of a team with low levels of trust can be attributed to the lack of one or more of the following:

-- Credibility.
-How much team members believe what a person says.
+- Credibility: How much team members believe what a person says.

-- Reliability.
-The extent to which team members “follow through” on commitments.
+- Reliability: The extent to which team members “follow through” on commitments.

-- Intimacy.
-The extent to which team members empathize with others and feel they can confide in one another.
+- Intimacy: The extent to which team members empathize with others and feel they can confide in one another.

-- Self-Orientation.
-How much a team member thinks that someone else has his or her best interests at heart.
+- Self-Orientation: How much a team member thinks that someone else has his or her best interests at heart.

 Trust takes time and effort to build on any team.
 Although not always easy, some methods for building trust in a cross-functional team include:

-- Clarifying Shared Goals and Common Ground.
 Self-orientation is greatly improved when the entire team is focused on the same objectives.
 Common ground creates a situation where it is no longer “your” goals or “my” goals but rather “our” goals, which makes cooperation and collaboration desirable.

-- Celebrating Wins as a Group.
 Whenever a team member or the team as a whole has a major accomplishment (meets a particularly tough deadline, makes a big sale, solves a big productivity challenge, etc.), celebrate that win as a team.
 This provides a forum for team members to recognize the contributions of others and can enhance the perception of credibility and reliability.

-- Encourage Team Members to Voice Their Concerns.
 If a problem is ignored, then it won’t get fixed.
 Such problems eat away at productivity and erode trust over time.
 Creating a culture where it is expected and safe for team members to voice their concerns and complaints—and acting on them when feasible—is a major part of improving self-orientation and intimacy among the team.
 When concerns are constructively raised and addressed, team members will feel that they can confide in others without fear of retribution and that their interests are being taken into account.

 Monitoring Team Trust

-One way to monitor team trust is to use OnPoint’s GRID survey to collect insights and feedback from cross-functional teams.
+One way to build team trust is to use OnPoint’s GRID survey to collect insights and feedback from cross-functional teams.
 The survey includes questions on elements that impact trust, such as shared goals and clear roles, as well as questions specifically designed to address the quality of relationships and trust among cross-functional team members to help identify problems so they can be corrected.